-The Creative Writing minor is designed to meet the needs of students who have an interest in creative writing but are majoring in other areas.
+The Creative Writing minor is designed for students who have an interest in creative writing and are majoring in other areas.
 All students proposing to minor in Creative Writing should apply in the English Department Office, where they will be assigned an advisor.

-Creative W Creative Writing Minor
+Creative Writing Minor 15

 Requirements

-ENG286 ENG286 Introduction to Creative Writing
+ENG286 Introduction to Creative Writing 3

 One literature elective 3

 Three courses in Creative Writing at the 300-level 9